janknaup/sparkify/README.md

 Application to predict whether a spotify user is likely to churn, i.e. to cancel or downgrade their subscription, based on their activity.
 User activity is read as a pre-processed web log in JSON format.

+## Overview and Problem

+The project is centered around user interaction logs from the audio streaming service Spotify.
+The problem is to help minimize user churn, i.e. users cancelling their subscription.
+To achieve this, those users who are likely to churn need to be identified.
+Since the user interaction logs contain nearly all the information Spotify has about their users, applying machine learning algorithms to identify such users is the most promising approach.

+In the scope of this project, the problem to be solved is to generate a machine learning model which can classify users who are likely to churn by analysis of their interaction log data.

+Success shall be measured by the F1 score, which the final trained model achieves on a test subset of the provided log data.
+This score is particularly useful, as it relates the true positive rate to both types false classifications.
+The purpose of identifying users who are about to churn is being able to apply specific measures, such as special rebates or other targeted customer retention measures.
+Since these measures are relatively expensive, it should be avoided to apply them unnecessary (false positives).
+At the same time, missing such customers and therefore increasing the churn rate (false negatives) is equally negative.

 ## Data Exploration

 The initial data exploration was performed on a 120MB miniature subsample of the full data set.
 It contains 286500 raw